1000Bulbs/dev-app/01-fizz_buzz/README.md

 - better_errors
 - binding_of_caller (supports better_errors)

-Oh and you need to use Ruby 1.9.3. :)
+Oh and you need to use Ruby 1.9.3 or higher. :)

 ## Getting started ##